 Whatever the reason for your visit, it is important to be prepared.
 With the Question Builder, it is easy to create a list of questions that you can take with you to your appointment.
 Question Builder

-SD Parent Connection’s FILE (Folder of Information and Life Experiences) is a comprehensive record-keeping system for your child and a useful tool for coordinating your child’s care.
-To obtain a copy contact SDPC at email@example.com or call 800-640-4553.
-Click Here to Learn More
+- South Dakota Parent Connection’s FILE (Folder of Information and Life Experiences) is a comprehensive record-keeping system for your child and a useful tool for coordinating your child’s care.
+To receive a copy contact send an email to firstname.lastname@example.org or call 1-800-640-4553.

 MY HEALTH FINDER